AdaCore/spark2014/docs/lrm/source/generic-units.rst

 eliminating the need separately verify the correctness of each instantiation.
 That is not today's approach.]

-[TBD: discsuss LSP-ish rules for globals, similar to the compatibility rules for Global/Depends aspects of a subprogram which overrides a dispatching operation.
+.. todo:: Discsuss LSP-ish rules for globals, similar to the compatibility rules for Global/Depends aspects of a subprogram which overrides a dispatching operation.
 OK, for example, if a subprogram reads fewer inputs than it said it would.]
+To be considered post release 1.

 .. todo:: Update SPARK 2014 to allow prove once/use many approach to generics.
           To be completed in a post-Release 1 version of this document.